Jouddeken/graduation-project/docs/design/epics/edit-agenda/README.md

 ###### Epic
 ---
 ### Description
 Make users able to edit the sprint agenda of the sprint they created.
+This means the user can do the following:

+1. Edit the order of events in the agenda (edit-agenda-change-order)
+2. Mark events as complete (edit-agenda-mark-completed)
+3. Remove an agenda event (edit-agenda-remove-event)
+4. Add an event or energiser (edit-agenda-add-event)

 ### Problem
 In the current version of the Enso application you can not make your own sprints, and thus it is also not possible to edit the agenda.
 In the new version the user can create their own agendas, the user should be able to edit those.